Ridwan010/talenrplus-msapp/springbootapp/README.md

 Kubernetes: This was used to manage and automate the deployment of the microservice containerized application Ansible served as an IaC for remote servers where are the Jenkins master and slave and also two worker nodes in Eks cluster.
-Helm used to package the microservice application and set it up on EKS Cluster Version Control for Jenkins CI/CD pipeline
+Helm used to package the microservice application and set it up on EKS Cluster Version Control for Jenkins CI/CD pipeline.